 So, how can you find your dream home and how can you work out your budget?

 Head to our Help to Buy page and use the handy calculator to find out how much your deposit could stretch to with the government equity loan.

 The tool can help you work out expected payments based on your income, mortgage length, mortgage interest rate and property value.

 Once this has given you an idea of what you have to spend on a home, head to our dedicated search engine for new-build homes.

 Start your search there and find a suitable development in your chosen area.

-While you will own your Help to Buy home and only your name/s will be on the property deeds, the government retains an equity share.
+Anyone who owns a Help to Buy home will have only their names on the property deeds, but the government retains an equity share.